Kerryb3d/Windows-Node-Sass-Compile/README.md

 - "main" is simply a placeholder sass project directory.
 Multiple projects can be created

 ## Running compile with npm
----

 **Standard compile**
-- From the `Windows-Node-Sass-Compile` directory, run
+- From the "Windows-Node-Sass-Compile" directory, run
     ```
     npm run compile-main
     ```
 **Compile with "--watch" option**
-- From the `Windows-Node-Sass-Compile` directory, run
+- From the "Windows-Node-Sass-Compile" directory, run
     ```
     npm run compile-main-watch
     ```

 **Compile all projects**
-- From the `Windows-Node-Sass-Compile` directory, run
+- From the "Windows-Node-Sass-Compile" directory, run
     ```
     npm run compile-all
     ```